 With so many hair styling and colouring options now available, our hair is under more stress than ever.
-As a result, many people who use heat styling and other treatments start to see hair breakage on the crown.
+As a result, many people who use heat styling tools and other treatments start to see hair breakage on the crown.

 Symptoms of hair breakage include: